Solapur–Guntakal section

 The Solapur–Guntakal section (also known as Solapur–Guntakal line) is part of the Mumbai–Chennai line.
 It connects Solapur in the Indian state of Maharashtra and Guntakal in Andhra Pradesh.

 History

 Great Indian Peninsula Railway, opened the Pune–Raichur sector of the Mumbai–Chennai line in stages: the portion from Pune to Barshi Road was opened in 1859, from Barshi Road to Mohol in 1860 and from Mohol to Solapur also in 1860.
 Work on the line from Solapur southwards was begun in 1865 and the line was extended to Raichur in 1871.
 Thus the line met the line of Madras Railway thereby establishing direct Mumbai–Chennai link.

 Madras Railway extended its trunk route to Beypur / Kadalundi (near Calicut) and initiated work on a north-western branch out of Arakkonam in 1861.
 The branch line reached Renigunta in 1862, and to Raichur in 1871, where it connected to the Great Indian Peninsula Railway line from Mumbai.

-The Wadi–Secunderabad line was built in 1874 by the Nizam's Guaranteed State Railway.
+The kalaburagi–Secunderabad line was built in 1874 by the Nizam's Guaranteed State Railway.